+14.1 When the minor dissertation, dissertation or thesis and the other relevant documentation have been submitted to the HFA or faculty office, the assessment documentation is sent to the assessors.
+Assessors are granted six (6) weeks to assess a doctoral thesis, five (5) weeks for a master's dissertation and four (4) weeks for a minor dissertation and to return the completed assessment form,

+- narrative report (and dissertation or thesis if he/she has indicated corrections in the manuscript) and the completed Temporary Appointment and Claim forms to the faculty office. - 14.2 When a minor dissertation, dissertation or thesis is sent to the assessor it must be accompanied by a cover letter from the faculty, the assessment guidelines stipulating the requirements for the particular qualification (specifying inter alia the aspects the assessor is expected to report on in the case of a minor dissertation, dissertation or thesis) and a copy of the assessor's report form.
+The cover letter must contain the following sentence:

+"Please note that no inference as to the result expected by the University can or should be drawn from the fact that a minor dissertation, dissertation or thesis, is submitted to an assessor for assessment, as submission for assessment may occur with or without the permission of a supervisor."

+On receipt of the students' documentation, following the approval of the assessors by the FHDC, the designated Faculty Officer sends the dissertation/thesis, together with a covering letter and other supporting documentation to the assessors.
+Assessors are requested to acknowledge receipt immediately.

-- 14.1 When the minor dissertation, dissertation or thesis and the other relevant documentation have been submitted to the HFA or faculty office, the assessment documentation is sent to the assessors.
-Assessors are granted six (6) weeks to assess a doctoral thesis, five (5) weeks for a master's dissertation and four (4) weeks for a minor dissertation and to return the completed assessment form, narrative report (and dissertation or thesis if he/she has indicated corrections in the manuscript) and the completed Temporary Appointment and Claim forms to the faculty office. - 14.2 When a minor dissertation, dissertation or thesis is sent to the assessor it must be accompanied by a cover letter from the faculty, the assessment guidelines stipulating the requirements for the particular qualification (specifying inter alia the aspects the assessor is expected to report on in the case of a minor dissertation, dissertation or thesis) and a copy of the assessor's report form.
-The cover letter must contain the following sentence: - "Please note that no inference as to the result expected by the University can or should be drawn from the fact that a minor dissertation, dissertation or thesis, is submitted to an assessor for assessment, as submission for assessment may occur with or without the permission of a supervisor." - 14.3 The HFA or faculty officer responsible for higher degree studies has to ensure that the assessors' reports are received timeously, and, if not, the responsible faculty office staff member must follow up on these reports. - 14.4 Only once all reports have been received may the HFA forward these to the supervisor and HoD so that the supervisor can compile their report. - 14.5 When the supervisor shares requirements for changes or corrections by assessors with the student, it must be ensured that only the part of the assessors' reports stipulating the requirements and no other information is not shared.
-When there are conflicting results the reports are not to be placed at the disposal of the student. - 14.6 Supervisor(s) submit a supervisor's report to the HFA or faculty officer
+- 14.3 The HFA or faculty officer responsible for higher degree studies has to ensure that the assessors' reports are received timeously, and, if not, the responsible faculty office staff member must follow up on these reports. - 14.4 Only once all reports have been received may the HFA forward these to the supervisor and HoD so that the supervisor can compile their report. - 14.5 When the supervisor shares requirements for changes or corrections by assessors with the student, it must be ensured that only the part of the assessors' reports stipulating the requirements and no other information is not shared.
+When there are conflicting results the reports are not to be placed at the disposal of the student. - 14.6 Supervisor(s) submit a supervisor's report to the HFA or faculty officer responsible for higher degree studies which contextualises the supervision process and highlights the achievements and shortcomings and must be submitted to the faculty office.
+This report serves along with all other documents at the FHDC and SHDC meetings.